Mary Hutchinson Women's Prison

 Mary Hutchinson Women's Prison, formerly Risdon Women's Prison, an Australian minimum to maximum security prison for females, is located in Risdon Vale, Tasmania.
 The facility is operated by the Tasmanian Prison Service, an agency of the Department of Justice of the Government of Tasmania.
-The facility accepts felons convicted under Tasmanian and/or Commonwealth legislation.
+The facility accepts people convicted under Tasmanian and/or Commonwealth legislation.

 Facilities

 The 45–bed women's prison allows accommodation for the children of inmates.
 The facility is located adjacent to the Risdon Prison Complex, a prison comprising 219 maximum security cells for males; 84 medium security cells for males; and a 38–bed secure mental health unit for males and females, called the Wilfred Lopes Centre for Forensic Mental Health.

-The prison is divided into maximum, medium and minimum security environments, with common facilities that include an outdoor basketball court and visits area, several multi-purpose facilities, areas for education and programs activities, and a health clinic.
+The prison is divided into maximum, medium and minimum security environments.
+The prison also has common facilities that include an outdoor basketball court and visits area, several multi-purpose facilities, areas for education and programs activities, and a health clinic.
 Inmates prepare their own meals.

 Maximum security

-The maximum security component comprises 15 single cells, separated into a 6 cell unit and a 9 cell unit.
+The maximum security component comprises 15 single cells, separated into a six cell unit and a nine cell unit.
 Cells are all on the ground level and are located around a common 'day' area including lounge and dining facilities.
 Cells are equipped with a shower, toilet, bed, writing desk and television.
 Access is available to an attached, mesh enclosed, exercise yard.